mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

 2. **Custom redistribution using user-uploaded data**

    - **Overview:** This option provides users with the flexibility to perform a personalised redistribution based on custom data.
-Users can upload their own dataset containing specific values for each NUTS2 region.
+Users can upload their own data frame containing specific values for each NUTS2 region.

    - **How it works:** Users upload a file containing the NUTS2 codes along with the corresponding values from which $N_{trade}$ will be proportionally redistributed (e.g., consumption data).
-The application will then use this custom dataset to redistribute the $N_{trade_i}$ value for a country $i$ to its respective NUTS2 regions $k$ proportionally according to the value of each region $k$.
+The application will then use this custom data frame to redistribute the $N_{trade_i}$ value for a country $i$ to its respective NUTS2 regions $k$ proportionally according to the value of each region $k$.
 Thus, the redistributed quantity for each region $k$ is calculated as $N_{trade_k} = N_{trade_i} \cdot (Value_k / Value_i)$.